vmware/vcf-security-and-compliance-guidelines/ransomware-resources/BRICKSTORM/CHECKLIST.md

 See [DEFENSE-GUIDE.md: Log Collection Configuration](DEFENSE-GUIDE.md#1-log-collection-configuration) for retention tiers and immutability requirements.

 > **Prerequisite**: VMware ESX local syslog partitions are small and rotate quickly (often less than 24 hours in busy environments).
-Real-time remote syslog forwarding is the only way to achieve long-term retention.
+Real-time remote syslog forwarding is required to achieve long-term retention.
 Before proceeding, verify logs are actually reaching your collector.

 - [ ] **Verify syslog is reaching collector**: Check your SIEM for recent VMware ESX events; local logs vanish quickly